DovetailSoftware/l10n/README.md

 ## Purpose:

 This tool allows to export a list or a set of lists from Clarify/Amdocs database into individual files.
-The files contain comma-separated text, one line per list element per local value.
+The files contain comma (with some exceptions) -separated text, one line per list element per local value.
 These files can be modified in a text editor.
 Then the files can be imported into the database to create/modify localized elements.